-Although you are part of the Institute for Development Policy and Management (IDPM) discipline you are also part of the School of Environment, Education and Development (SEED) which also includes the disciplines of Geography, Planning and Environmental Management, the Manchester School of Architecture and the Manchester Institute of Education.
+Although you are part of the Geography department you are also part of the School of Environment, Education and Development (SEED) which also includes the departments of Planning and Environmental Management (PEM), the Global Development Institute (GDI), the Manchester School of Architecture and the Manchester Institute of Education (MIE).
 Each Programme Administrator looks after a selection of postgraduate programmes.
 You will meet your Programme Administrator during the first week of the Semester and they will be your key contact for the rest of the year.
 Whilst each programme has its own named Programme Administrator, a number of School-level administrative staff also work to support students.
 You will get to meet these staff across your time in the School and those with specific roles are referenced across the handbook.
 The PGT Programmes team is managed by Michael Cheslett, the Senior Programmes Officer.